 If anything, we saw the opposite pattern that younger kids actually seemed to be more negative or more punitive towards free-riders than were older kids — suggesting that this is a really pretty early emerging and powerful insight.- Yarrow Dunham , Yale University

 When they looked deeper into the data at how kids at different ends of the age scale felt about the freeloaders, the researchers discovered that the younger kids disliked the freeloaders even more than the older kids.

-Dunham said still not able to conclusively say if our dislike of freeloaders is innate or learned.
+Dunham said he still can't conclusively say if our dislike of freeloaders is innate or learned.

-What this means is that if parents and teachers can find ways to support what seem to be the children's natural tendencies to cooperate, that perhaps we can reinforce the development of pro social habits to create a more cooperative broader environment.
+What this means is that if parents and teachers can find ways to support what seem to be the children's natural tendencies to cooperate, they might be able to reinforce the development of pro-social habits to create a more cooperative broader environment.